dtx319/dtx319/README.md

  After working a few years in sales at a Series B (at the time of hire) recruiting tech start-up called [Gem](https://www.gem.com/), I decided to shift my focus from 'selling a product' to 'creating a product.'
 I took a full-time 10-week full-stack web development bootcamp course with [Coding Temple](https://www.codingtemple.com/) in August 2022 and have been coding ever since: the continuous learning process is refreshing and exciting!

  I enjoy creating full-stack web applications using Python frameworks, JaveScript, CSS, React, and PostgreSQL.
-I am AWS Cloud Practitioner Certified.
-I am also curious about open source software, data science, machine learning, and AI.
+I am familiar with AWS Cloud concepts and am also curious about open source software, data science, machine learning, and AI.